albert-byiringiro/Gym-Git-Exercise-Solutions/README.md

 # Start interactive rebase for the last two commits
 git rebase -i HEAD~2

-# Editor will open, change 'pick' to 'edit' for the commit to be modified, then save and close
+# Editor will open, change 'pick' to 'reword' for the commit to be modified, then save and close

 # Amend the commit message
 git commit --amend -m "chore: Create second file"